Skip to main content

 • your work coach knew about your health problem or caring responsibilities.

 You may need evidence to show that you did or did not carry out a particular activity.
 Or evidence to show that you had a good reason for doing or not doing something.
-For example, if you were ill, who knew about it and can support your version of events.
+For example, if you were ill, who knew about it and could support your version of events?

-So consider asking your GP, another health professional, your carer or a friend for a supporting letter.
+Consider asking your GP, support worker or another health professional, your carer or a friend for a supporting letter.

 Evidence you already have